Apifarms/apifarms.github.io/src/pages/host-a-hive/index.md

 date: "2017-12-10T22:12:03.284Z"
 ---

-ApiFarms is all about bringing the beekeeping experience directly to you: whether you're a homeowner, a farmer, or know somewhere in the community that could benefit from biodiversity.
-We offer personal, industrial and community based partnerships and we are able to install hives in lots of different locations such as community gardens, orchards, rooftops, backyards and parks.
+ApiFarms is all about bringing the beekeeping experience directly to you, both in urban and rural settings.
+We can install hives in a variety of locations, such as community gardens, orchards, rooftops, backyards and parks.

-Hosting a hive with ApiFarms is as easy as one two three.
+Hosting a hive with us a is simple three step process:

 ### 1. Inspection